zonneplan/KiBot/README.md

 For more information about the docker images visit [kicad_debian](https://github.com/INTI-CMNB/kicad_debian) and [kicad_auto](https://github.com/INTI-CMNB/kicad_auto).

 ### Usage of Github Actions

 You need to put a [config.kibot.yaml](#configuration) file into the KiCad project folder.

+Here is an example of workflow file using the GitHub Action:

 ```yaml
 name: example